infernoarchon/Word-Guess-Game/README.md

 This is a simple hangman game where the player has to guess a classical composer one letter at a time, starring Concerto the evil musician from little-known adult cartoon Rick and Morty.

 ## Special Thanks
-Special thanks to my classical homies for 400 years of awesome music and Dan and Justin :pray:
+Special thanks to my classical homies for 400 years of awesome music :pray: